 Air travel continues to rapidly grow as a method of transportation around the world.
-Airplanes and helicopters are very complex machines that must be designed, built, maintained, and operated to exacting standards.
+Airplanes and helicopters are very complex machines that must be designed, built, maintained and operated to exacting standards.
 In air travel, there is little room for error.
 According to the Federal Aviation Administration (FAA) and the National Transportation Safety Board (NTSB), air travel is one of the safest means of transportation.
 However when accidents occur, there is a significant chance of serious injury or death.
-This is why it is important to choose attorneys that are personally familiar with all facets of flying, not just the applicable laws and regulations.
+This is why it is important to choose attorneys who are personally familiar with all facets of flying, not just the applicable laws and regulations.

 As a pilot, Attorney Dan Prieto gained years of personal knowledge and experience while flying as an aviation officer and maintenance test pilot in the military.
 Dan’s knowledge and experience encompasses more than just regulations.
-It also includes personal experience with the fundamentals of flight, the mechanics of flight, flight regulations, and the law.
+It also includes personal experience with the fundamentals of flight, the mechanics of flight, flight regulations and the law.
 Likewise, Dan has also worked as a team with crash investigators to locate, evaluate and secure crashed aircraft.

-Plane and helicopter crashes can involve pilots, flight crewmembers, passengers, and persons on the ground.
-While the media tends to report only large, commercial accidents, the majority of aviation related injuries result from smaller accidents that are generally not reported in the media.
+Plane and helicopter crashes can involve pilots, flight crewmembers, passengers and persons on the ground.
+While the media tends to report only large, commercial accidents, the majority of aviation-related injuries result from smaller accidents that are generally not reported in the media.
 These can include general aviation accidents involving private planes and helicopters.

 Most aviation accidents occur for one of more of the following reasons: